loiluu/peacerelay/README.md

 # Peace Relay
-before getting to know Peace Relay, you should first learn about how [BTC Relay](https://github.com/ethereum/btcrelay) works
+1. before getting to know Peace Relay, you should first learn about how [BTC Relay](https://github.com/ethereum/btcrelay) works
+2. formal introduction of Peace Relay and more detail by Lio Luu on [medium](https://medium.com/@loiluu/peacerelay-connecting-the-many-ethereum-blockchains-22605c300ad3)!
 ## What is Peace Relay
 Peace Relay is a system of smart contracts that aim to allow for cross-EVM-chain communication using relay contracts.